konstantintutsch/website/_posts/2024-02-20-a-complete-guide-to-umami.md

 {% include heading.html level=3 text="What is Umami?" %}

 Umami is a self-hostable analytics platform.
 Like Google Analytics, but privacy preserving, open-source and without extreme tracking.
-You can have a look at <a data-umami-event="Umami" href="https://umami.is/">their website</a> if you're interested and want to learn more.
+You can have a look at <a data-umami-event="reference-umami" href="https://umami.is/">their website</a> if you're interested and want to learn more.

 {% include heading.html level=3 text="Self-hostig on Linux" %}